 Of course, there are plenty of rainforest hikes available around Monteverde as well which you can do on your own or with a guide.
 However, if you want to see wildlife, then it’s best to go with a guide because they know where to look.
 The Monteverde Cloud Forest is home to hundreds of species of reptiles, birds and mammals including jaguars, pumas and ocelots.

-Monteverde is one of the favourite destinations in Costa Rica for nature lovers and I was sad to leave it after only two nights there.
+Monteverde is one of the favourite destinations in Costa Rica for nature lovers and we were sad to leave it after only two nights there.
 It’s one of the many reasons I yearn to go back.
-There was so much to see and do that I never had time for.
-But I had booked my last night at a resort on the Pacific Coast, so that’s where I headed the next day,
+There was so much to see and do that we never had time for.
+But we had booked our last night at a resort on the Pacific Coast, so that’s where we headed the next day,

-Costa Rica is renowned for its beautiful beaches, but it was the nature spots that I had primarily come to visit.
-However, I didn’t want to miss the opportunity to see at least some of the country’s famed beaches, so I spent my last afternoon and the following morning exploring part of the Pacific Coast before driving back to San José to catch a late afternoon flight to Havana.
+Costa Rica is renowned for its beautiful beaches, but it was the nature spots that we had primarily come to visit.
+However, we didn’t want to miss the opportunity to see at least some of the country’s famed beaches, so we spent our last afternoon and the following morning exploring part of the Pacific Coast before driving back to San José to catch a late afternoon flight to Havana.

-The beaches I visited were all good but coming from a part of the world where we also have some of the best beaches in the world (tropical Australia and tropical Asia) I didn’t see anything that was better than back home.
+The beaches we visited were all good but coming from a part of the world where we also have some of the best beaches in the world (tropical Australia and tropical Asia) we didn’t see anything that was better than back home.
 But I could see why the Costa Rican beaches would appeal to people living in the temperate regions of North America.

 Itinerary for next visit